At Summer Fields, the subjects of Geography, History and Theology, Philosophy and Religion (TPR) are taught under the umbrella of Humanities.

 Theology, Philosophy and Religion at Summer Fields is centred around learning about religion and learning from religion to encourage critical thinking and reflection, which inform the pupils’ wider academic and personal life.

-Pupils learn about the major world religions of Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism.
-Studying religions, whether from a pupil’s own or a different perspective, gives them the opportunity to reflect on the major questions and experiences of human life and the answers that different religions offer.
-Philosophical and ethical studies offers pupils the opportunity to explore the basis of belief and action in the world.
+Studying religion, whether from their own or another perspective, gives pupils the opportunity to reflect on the major questions and experiences of human life and the answers that different religions offer.
+In addition, philosophical and ethical studies offer pupils the opportunity to explore the basis of belief and action in the world.
+During their time at Summer Fields, pupils will study the major world religions, as well as philosophical figures such as Plato, David Hume, JS Mill and Martin Luther King.

-Summer Fields is a Church of England school but welcomes children of all religions, and none.
+Summer Fields has an Anglican foundation but welcomes children of all religions, and none.
 Drawing from many communities, nationally and internationally, pupils from all the world’s major religions are part of the school community.
-Summer Fields also has a Christian foundation, with chapel at the heart of the school.
-Therefore, pupils have exposure to a wide variety of religious belief and practice during their time at Summer Fields.
-TPR aims to give them the tools to understand the religions they encounter and to reflect on their value.
+Therefore, pupils have exposure to a wide variety of religious belief and practice during their time at Summer Fields, as well as regular exposure to a lived faith through the school’s chapel.